Welcome to our web site

 For those interested, see the end of this chapter for more about this parable.
 Summary of the Parable of the Wedding Feast.

 The self-righteous Pharisees who heard this parable did not miss Jesus’ point, for in the very next verse, “the Pharisees went out and laid plans to trap him in his words” (Mat.22:15).
-The Parable of the Wedding Feast is also a warning to us, to make sure we rely on God’s provision of salvation, NOT on our own good works or religious service.
+The Parable of the Wedding Feast is also a warning to us, to make sure we rely on God’s provision of salvation, NOT on our own good works or religious rites and service.

 The Herodians will come with the question of paying tribute to Caesar.
 The Sadducees will come with a question regarding the Resurrection.
 And the Pharisees will come with their question concerning the great commandment of the Law.
 We will see the marvelous way in which our Lord answers these men.
 To me, it is proof of His deity, in the way which He deals with His enemy.